Hamza-dev-2003/Hamza-dev-2003/README.md

 ## 👨‍💻 About Me

-I'm a passionate full-stack developer with expertise in modern web development technologies.
+I'm a passionate full-stack developer with expertise in modern web development tools and technologies.
 I specialize in creating responsive, performant, and user-friendly applications using cutting-edge tools and frameworks.

 ## 🛠️ Tech Stack & Expertise